 - Emphasis on Jesuit educational ideals of ethical leadership and commitment to the common good

-Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's entrance exam scores, grade point average, and demonstrated leadership, creativity, and service to others.
+Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's grade point average and demonstrated leadership, creativity, and service to others.

 Students in the Hogan Entrepreneurial Leadership Program complete the requirements for a Bachelors degree in business, engineering, the arts and sciences, or education, along with a minor in Entrepreneurial Leadership.
 Students must satisfy the University and college core curricula relevant to their major.
 To remain in good standing in the Hogan Program, students must maintain a 3.0 or high grade point average (GPA) both overall and in their Hogan (ENTR) classes.